Artyom Grabovoi: Murders

 On January 1, 2014, Grabovoi travelled to nearby Khabarovsk, where he spotted a 15-year-old girl at a bus stop.
 He invited her into his SUV, ostensibly to drive her to her desired destination, which was recorded on CCTV footage from a nearby surveillance camera.
 Two days later, the girl's partially naked body was found on a rural road, near the cemetery in Chyornaya Rechka.
-A forensic autopsy determined that she had died of hypothermia, but had also been raped by an unknown third party prior to her death, whom likely left her to die in the cold.
+A forensic autopsy determined that she had died of hypothermia, but had also been raped by an unknown third party prior to her death, who likely left her to die in the cold.

-About a month later, on February 2, the body of a 50-year-old woman was found in Khabarovsk's central cemetery, whom evidently had been raped and then killed by a blow to the head with an axe-like tool.
+About a month later, on February 2, the body of a 50-year-old woman was found in Khabarovsk's central cemetery, who evidently had been raped and then killed by a blow to the head with an axe-like tool.
 After relatives from her home village of Mirnoye identified her, they confirmed that the victim worked as a saleswoman in Khabarovsk and that she had gone to work early in the morning, as she usually did.

 Four days later, motorists passing along a road near Chyornaya Rechka found the body of a young woman.
 The discovery was reported to the police, who established her identity as 23-year-old Antonina Menshina, a resident of Knyaze–Volkonskoye who was last seen in the early morning hours of February 2, leaving for work at her job in Khabarovsk.
 Like the previous victim, she too had been killed from a blow with an axe-like tool to the head.